boostsecurityio/boostsec-scanner-buildkite-plugin/README.md

 variables in your buildkite environment.
 All such environment variables should be capitalized and prefixed with either `BOOST` or `BUILDKITE_PLUGIN_BOOST_SECURITY_SCANNER`.

-### `action` (Required, string)

-The action to perform by the plugin:
-- `scan`: Executes the BoostSecurity native scanner with a number of plugins
-- `exec`: Executes a custom command which outputs Sarif to stdout.

 ### `additional_args` (Optional, string)